Continue reading for our analysis...

 Donkeys are being put to work as livestock protectors all over the world for several reasons.
 They are highly intelligent and territorial — and they are inexpensive and can eat the same grass and food as the livestock.

 The more time the guard donkey spends with the flock or herd, the more it will bond with and protect them.
-Donkeys have a natural dislike of dogs and coyotes – making them great livestock guardians if trained properly.
+Donkeys have a natural dislike of dogs and coyotes, making them great livestock guardians if trained properly, like the one in the video below.

 Other Amazing Animal Videos You Might Like